 In the game Preferans, an additional two card hand dealt face-down to the center of the table which may be used by the eventual winner of the bidding to improve his final hand.

 A group of three cards of the exact same suit and denomination in Indian Rummy.
 In 21 Card Indian Rummy, this is also often called a Tunnela.

 Variant rule in Egyptian Rat Slap in which each player attempts to slap and pull as many cards to his own pile as possible when specific combinations appear.

-Also called just Tops, in International Skat, an unbroken series of trump cards the declaring layer may or may not hold in his current hand.
+Often also called just Tops.
+In International Skat, an unbroken series of trump cards the declaring layer may or may not hold in his current hand.

-In Skat, a declaration by a player to play using the skat and one of the cards of the skat to determine the trump suit for the hand.
+In Skat, a declaration by a player to play using one of the cards from the skat to determine the trump suit for the hand.

 In the game of Cassino, when a player is unable (or chooses not) to take any cards or make any builds during their turn.